LandonSchropp/landonschropp.github.io/source/notes/2016-10-24-jobs-to-be-done-from-doubter-to-believer.md

 Replace a *user story* with a *job story*.

 > Personas are a collection of attributes.
-They don’t explain causality. <cite>Clayton
+They don’t explain causality. --Clayton Christensen
-> Christensen</cite>

 * **User story:** As a (persona), I want to (action), so that (expected outcome).
 * **Job story:** When (situation), I want to (motivation), so I can (expected outcome).